Things To Do On The Asian Side Of Istanbul

 Yeldegirmeni Neighbourhood

-The great thing about the Asian side of Istanbul is that it’s full of quirky neighborhoods that all offer something unique.
-Yeldegirmeni is a small but quite historic part of Kadikoy that is packed with art, coffee, and architecture.
+The great thing about the Asian side of Istanbul is that it’s full of quirky neighborhoods offering something unique.
+Yeldegirmeni is a small but quite historic part of Kadikoy that is packed with art, Turkish coffee, and architecture.
 This is a pretty inexpensive part of Kadikoy, too, so it’s great for just wandering around and watching the world go by with a coffee in your hand.
 Oh, and if you love cats, you’ll find plenty here!

 Beykoz Neighbourhood

 As you pass Uskudar, keep walking, and you’ll reach Beykoz.
-This is a residential area that is packed with waterfront mansions, all with interesting and colorful designs.
+This residential area is packed with waterfront mansions, all with interesting and colorful designs.
 These mansions all date back to Ottoman reign, and they’re protected buildings.
-A little further down, you will find Anadolu Hisar or Anadolu Fortress/Castle.
+You will find Anadolu Hisar or Anadolu Fortress/Castle a little further down.
 There are plenty of small restaurants around this part of the city, and it’s a great spot to sit and watch the world go around.

 NEIGHBORHOODS TO AVOID ON THE ASIAN SIDE OF ISTANBUL